-SentinelOne Looks Like Palantir Before The Breakout (Double Rating Upgrade) (NYSE:S)
+SentinelOne Looks Like Palantir Before The Breakout (Double Rating Upgrade) (S)

-In every market cycle, there are a handful of high growth companies that the market just doesn’t get - until it does.
+In every market cycle, there are a handful of high-growth companies that the market just doesn’t get – until it does.

-In 2021, Palantir (PLTR) was one of those names - dismissed early as a result of the
+In 2021, Palantir (PLTR) was one of those names – dismissed early as a result of the firm's

-In every market cycle, there are a handful of high growth companies that the market just doesn’t get - until it does.
+In every market cycle, there are a handful of high-growth companies that the market just doesn’t get – until it does.

-In 2021, Palantir (PLTR) was one of those names - dismissed early as a result of the
+In 2021, Palantir (PLTR) was one of those names – dismissed early as a result of the firm's

 Analyst’s Disclosure:I/we have a beneficial long position in the shares of S either through stock ownership, options, or other derivatives.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.